r/DestinyTheGame peaks Tuesdays 4pm-6pm UTC

 Several types of content and behaviors are best avoided on r/DestinyTheGame to prevent downvotes or removal

-r/DestinyTheGame is slowly growing, with 1,948 new members in the last 30 days.
+r/DestinyTheGame is steadily growing, with 8,704 new members in the last 30 days.

-r/DestinyTheGame shows typical engagement for a community of this scale, with an average of 123.8 upvotes per post across its 3,353,185 members.
-The community is highly discussion-oriented, with a comment-to-upvote ratio of 0.68.
+r/DestinyTheGame shows moderate engagement relative to its size, with an average of 784.9 upvotes per post across its 3,364,476 members.
+The community is primarily content-consumption focused, with a comment-to-upvote ratio of 0.11.
+To reach the Hot section of r/DestinyTheGame, posts typically need at least 1 upvotes, reflecting the community's activity level.

-Over the past 90 days, r/DestinyTheGame has gained 7,179 subscribers (0.21%).
-Since tracking began 608 days ago, the community has added 196,304 total subscribers.
-Growth has been accelerating recently compared to the longer-term trend.
+Over the past 90 days, r/DestinyTheGame has gained 12,751 subscribers (0.38%).
+Since tracking began 675 days ago, the community has added 207,595 total subscribers.
+The recent growth rate is consistent with the community's longer-term trajectory.

-r/DestinyTheGame is slowly growing, with 1,948 new members in the last 30 days.
+r/DestinyTheGame is steadily growing, with 8,704 new members in the last 30 days.

-The best time to post on r/DestinyTheGame is Wednesdays 3am-5am UTC, based on analysis of top-performing posts from the past week.
+The best time to post on r/DestinyTheGame is Tuesdays 4pm-6pm UTC, based on analysis of top-performing posts from the past week.

-r/DestinyTheGame is slowly growing, with 1,948 new members in the last 30 days.
+r/DestinyTheGame is steadily growing, with 8,704 new members in the last 30 days.

 r/DestinyTheGame was created on December 06, 2012, making it 13 years old.

-r/DestinyTheGame is a Reddit community with 3,353,185 subscribers.
+r/DestinyTheGame is a Reddit community with 3,364,476 subscribers.
 The community describes itself as: "Welcome to Destiny Reddit!
 This sub is for discussing Bungie's Destiny 2 and its predecessor, Destiny.
 Please read the sidebar rules and be sure to search for your question before posting."
-The best time to post on r/DestinyTheGame is Wednesdays 3am-5am UTC.
-Posts receive an average of 123.8 upvotes and 84.3 comments.
-The subreddit is adding approximately 63 new members each day.
-Founded 13 years ago, r/DestinyTheGame is tracked and analyzed by RedditList as part of its comprehensive database of over 106,349 subreddits.
+The best time to post on r/DestinyTheGame is Tuesdays 4pm-6pm UTC.
+Posts receive an average of 784.9 upvotes and 84.3 comments.
+The minimum upvotes needed to reach the Hot section is approximately 1.
+The subreddit is adding approximately 281 new members each day.
+Founded 13 years ago, r/DestinyTheGame is tracked and analyzed by RedditList as part of its comprehensive database of over 106,360 subreddits.